akeller/chatbot-dashbot-workshop/README.md

      NPM_CONFIG_PRODUCTION: false
   ```

-1. Push the app to Bluemix:
+1. Push the app to IBM Cloud:

   ```bash
   cf push
   ```
-  Access your app on Bluemix at the URL specified in the command output.
+  Access your app on IBM Cloud at the URL specified in the command output.

 ## Troubleshooting